NuGetPackageExplorer/NuGetPackageExplorer/README.md

 1. Create a free account on [nuget.org](http://nuget.org/), or log in if you already have one.
 When creating a new account, you'll receive a confirmation email.
 You must confirm the account before you can upload a package.

-2. Once logged in, click your user name (on the upper right) to navigate to your account settings.
+2. Once logged in, click your username (on the upper right) to navigate to your account settings.

-3. Under **API Key**, click **copy to clipboard** to retrieve the access key you'll need in the next step:
+3. Under **API Key**, click **copy to clipboard** to retrieve the API key you'll need in the next step.

       ![Copying the API key from the nuget.org profile](https://cloud.githubusercontent.com/assets/1339874/19167409/6fd8d238-8bc0-11e6-86b4-49af64483d78.png)

-4. Assuming your package is loaded in Package Explorer, select **File > Publish** (Ctrl+P) to bring up the **Publish Package** dialog:
+4. Assuming your package is loaded in Package Explorer, select **File > Publish** (Ctrl-P) to bring up the **Publish Package** dialog.

 	![Publish Package Dialog](https://cloud.githubusercontent.com/assets/1339874/19167436/90ebbbc0-8bc0-11e6-8cb1-68717ec811e7.png)

-5. Paste your API key intp **Publish key** and click **Publish** to push the package to nuget.org.
+5. Paste your API key into **Publish key** and click **Publish** to push the package to nuget.org.

-6. In your profile on nuget.org, click **Manage my packages** to see the one that you just published; you'll also receive a confirmation email.
+6. In your profile on nuget.org, click **Manage my Packages** to see the one that you just published; you'll also receive a confirmation email.
 Note that it might take a while for your package to be indexed and appear in search results, during which time you'll see a message that the package hasn't yet been indexed.

 ## Build